pomnabo/pomnabo.github.io/Javascript_Practice/Guess-the-Number-Game/README.md

 PROJECT: Guess The Number Game

 This is my first forray into learning Javascript.
 I was having trouble with the Javascript section of my Coursera course, so I looked to alternatives to learn.
-I tried The Odin Project, but there was too much introductory material before their Javascript information, so I went to MDN web docs section on Javascript for a more isolated approach.
+I tried The Odin Project, but there was too much introductory material before their Javascript information, so I went to MDN web docs section on Javascript for a more targeted approach.

 I like the way MDN introduces this language, so I may continue their learning guide for the time being; or I may jump between these three.
 My goal is to complete the Coursera course before moving on to other courses.